Design History

 I kept it similarly simple, but the design of the menu was more traditional in that it was a full width bar at the top of the page, which responded to different page sizes.
 All very boring.

-It was a nice theme, but it was so boring.
-I’d had some kind of grey and white site for the last couple of years and once again, the theme just didn’t float my boat.
+It was a nice theme, but it was too boring.
+I’d had some kind of grey and white design for the last couple of years and once again, the theme just didn’t float my boat.
 Here’s the site on Internet Archive if you want to take a look yourself.

-In April 2021, I re-designed the site to have all the blue.
+I decided to re-design the site to have all the blue.
 I think it looked great and was very happy with the design for a couple years.
-Here’s what the site looked like as of April 2021:

 This version of the site was still running on WordPress and used the GeneratePress theme.
 If you're a WordPress user, I'd strongly recommend GeneratePress as it's very powerful, yet lightweight.